Man accused of stabbing 3 people during 'Defend Armenia' in Central CA

 Police say he went back to his vehicle, pulled out a wooden stick and began swinging it violently at protesters.

-As demonstrators attempted to fend him off, he allegedly pulled out a knife and started swinging at people.
+As demonstrators attempted to fend him off, he allegedly pulled out a knife and started swiping at people.

 Stunned witnesses and other drivers watched and recorded the chaotic scene.